Verano-20/Thinking-In-Java/Everything is an Object.md

 So if Java objects continue to exist, what stops them filling up the memory?
 Java's *garbage collector* manages this by looking at the objects created with *new* and releasing the memory of those which no longer have a reference.
-This means the programmer does not have to think about releaseing memory, and the 'memory leak' problem seen in other languages is eliminated.
+This means the programmer does not have to think about releasing memory, and the 'memory leak' problem seen in other languages is eliminated.

 ### Creating new data types: **class** ###

 Everything is an object, but what determines the type of an object?
+Java, like many OOP languages, uses the *class* keyword to define a new type of object, e.g:

+class TypeName { /* Class body */ }

+This introduces a new type 'TypeName' which can be used to create a new object as follows:

+TypeName a = new TypeName();

+#### Fields and methods ####

+Classes can contain two types of elements: *fields* and *methods*.

+Fields (aka data members) are objects of any type, or a primitive type.
+Object fields must be initialised to connect them to an actual object.